fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 ---
 layout: post
-title:      "React 5 Minute Refresher"
+title:      "React "5 Minute" Refresher"
 date:       2020-06-08 19:31:03 -0400
 permalink:  react_basics_refresher
 ---

 > This is a React refresher on the basics...If you're new to React this should get you started on a conceptual realm.

-# React 5 Minute Refresher
+# React "5 Minute" Refresher

 This is a React refresher on the basics, **recommended to those with experience in React**.
 If you're new to React this should get you started on a conceptual realm.